photoprism/photoprism-docs/docs/contact.md

 [![Twitter](https://dl.photoprism.app/img/badges/badge-twitter.svg)][twitter]
 [![Reddit](https://dl.photoprism.app/img/badges/badge-reddit.svg)][reddit]

-*While we continue to work towards our vision, we receive an extremely high volume of emails and contact requests.
-Please bear with us if we are unable to get back to you immediately.
-We do our best to respond within five business days or less.*
+*We appreciate feedback from our users, customers, partners, and the developer community.
+Please bear with us if we are unable to get back to you immediately due to the high volume of emails and contact requests we receive.*

 If you need help installing our software at home, you can [join us on Reddit](https://link.photoprism.app/reddit), ask in our [Community Chat](https://link.photoprism.app/chat), or post your question in [GitHub Discussions](https://link.photoprism.app/discussions).
 Common problems can be quickly diagnosed and solved using the [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) in [Getting Started](https://docs.photoprism.app/getting-started/).